VEra-Resonance/AEra-LogIn-BASE-Sepolia/CONTRIBUTING_EN.md

 # Copy template
 cp .env.example .env

-# Edit with your values
+# Edit with your values (use Sepolia testnet only for development!)
 nano .env
 ```